wazuh/wazuh-documentation/source/installation-guide/wazuh-dashboard/step-by-step.rst

         # sudo -u kibana bin/kibana-plugin install https://packages.wazuh.com/|CURRENT_MAJOR|/ui/kibana/wazuh_kibana-|WAZUH_LATEST|_|ELASTICSEARCH_LATEST|-1.zip && cd -

 #.
-Replace ``kibana-node-name`` with your Kibana node name, the same used in ``instances.yml`` to create the certificates, and move the certificates to their corresponding location.
+Replace ``kibana-node-name`` with your Wazuh dashboard node name, the same used in ``instances.yml`` to create the certificates, and move the certificates to their corresponding location.
 We assume that you placed a copy of ``certs.tar``, created during the Elasticsearch installation, in your working directory (``./``).

     .. include:: ../../_templates/installations/elastic/common/generate_new_kibana_certificates.rst

 #.
-Link the Kibana socket to privileged port 443.
+Link socket to privileged port 443.

     .. code-block:: console

         # setcap 'cap_net_bind_service=+ep' /usr/share/kibana/node/bin/node

 #.
-Enable and start the Kibana service.
+Enable and start the Wazuh dashboard service.

     .. include:: ../../_templates/installations/elastic/common/enable_kibana.rst